VishalValvi-83/bmi-calculator/README.md

 # Bmi Calculator built in Angular.js
 This is a simple BMI calculator built using Angular.js.
 The calculator takes in the user's weight and height, calculates their BMI, and displays the result.

-## What we learn while building this project
+## What I learn while building this project
 - To Calculates BMI based on user input
 - To Displays the result in the UI
 - Uses Angular.js for front-end development